skimzor/SZ-CGB-L/README.md

 # SZ Color Lite (SZ-CGB-L) PCB

 The SZ Color Lite is a replacement PCB for the Nintendo Game Boy Color.
 As the majority of modders that do a PCB swap will use an IPS screen, components from the donor console that were used to power the OEM screen are unnecessary.
-The SZ Color Lite PCB omits these components from the board and reduces the amount of time to transplant components.
+The SZ Color Lite PCB omits these components from the board and reduces the number of components to transplant.

 # Features

 - 4-Layer Board with GND and PWR Planes
 - Conveniently-placed solder pads for aftermarket IPS screen kit controls
-- Option for tactile buttons on the directional pad, A/B, and start/select buttons (picture below is of an older revision of the PCB)
+- Option for tactile buttons on the directional pad, A/B, and start/select buttons
 - Reduced component transfer from donor Game Boy Color console

 ![](images/sz_cgb-l_front.JPEG)